evans129/FaceAnalyzer/README.md

 # FaceAnalyzer
-This Project analyzes any given Face and finds out some details about the face using Deeplearning ,Tensorflow and Transfer learning models.Project is Deployed using Streamlit and Github Pages.It also has an analysis Download button and a feature to mail the analysis to the uploaders email address.
+This Project analyzes any given Face and finds out some details about the face using Deeplearning ,Tensorflow and Transfer learning models.Project is Deployed using Streamlit and Github Pages.It has a feature to upload a face photo directly from Device Camera or can upload an Image File in supported formats.It also has an analysis Download button and a feature to mail the analysis to the Uploader's email address.